 fly FROM x TO y.

-To fill slots from entities with a specific role/group, you need to either define a custom slot mappings using forms or use custom actions to extract the corresponding entity directly from the tracker.
+To fill slots from entities with a specific role/group, you need to define a

 Entity Roles and Groups influencing dialogue predictions